IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Impairment test of goodwill

-Goodwill is tested for impairment annually, as of October 1 or whenever changes in circumstances indicate that the carrying amount may not be recoverable at the level of the cash-generating unit (“CGU”) (in the case of AMKR) or group of cash-generating unit (“GCGU”) which corresponds either to AMSA or the operating segments representing the lowest level at which goodwill is monitored for internal management purposes.
+Goodwill is tested for impairment annually, as of October 1 or whenever changes in circumstances indicate that the carrying amount may not be recoverable at the level of the CGU (in the case of AMKR) or GCGU which corresponds either to AMSA or the operating segments representing the lowest level at which goodwill is monitored for internal management purposes.
 Whenever the CGUs comprising the operating segments or AMSA are tested for impairment at the same time as goodwill, the cash-generating units are tested first and any impairment of the assets is recorded prior to the testing of goodwill.

 The Company considered its exposure to certain climate-related risks which could affect its estimates of future cash flow projections applied for the determination of the recoverable amount of its GCGUs and CGUs.
 With the switch to electric vehicles and the move to wind and solar power generation, the Company sees also additional opportunities as customers deepen their understanding of embedded and lifecycle emissions of the materials where steel compares favorably.

-The Company is committed to the objectives of the Paris agreement and announced its ambition to achieve group-wide carbon neutrality by 2050.
+The Company is committed to achieve group-wide net zero by 2050.
 These announced goals will require significant long-term investments which require global level playing field, access to abundant and affordable clean energy, facilitating necessary energy infrastructure, access to sustainable finance for low-emissions steelmaking and accelerated transition to a circular economy.
-In addition, the Company considered the legal obligation of carbon neutrality by 2050 effective within the EU and in Canada following adoption of the Climate Law and the Net Zero Emission Accountability Act, respectively.
-Accordingly, with respect to its flat steel operations in the EU and in Canada, ArcelorMittal concluded that future decarbonization capital expenditures, which correspond essentially to the construction of DRI-EAF facilities, are necessary to maintain the level of economic benefits expected to arise from the assets in their current condition and should therefore be included in the Company’s assumptions for future cash flows of the recoverable amount of the respective GCGUs and CGUs.
+In addition, the Company considered whether there was a net zero legal obligation in the jurisdictions in which it operates and in such cases ArcelorMittal concluded that future decarbonization capital expenditures are necessary to maintain the level of economic benefits expected to arise from the assets in their current condition and should therefore be included in the Company’s assumptions for cash flow projections to determine the recoverable amount of the respective GCGUs and CGUs.
 At the same time, the Company is engaged in developing in the near to medium term a range of innovative low-emission technologies for the transition to decarbonized steel and required investments are considered in the Company’s future cash flow projections.
-ArcelorMittal acknowledges that CGUs and GCGUs applying the BF-BOF route in other jurisdictions than the EU and Canada will apply decarbonization at a different pace.
-They may also not yet be subject to a legal obligation of carbon neutrality, as a result of which the future estimated decarbonization cost for such operations is reflected through an additional risk premium embedded in discount rates until they are able to accelerate their decarbonization strategy to meet the 2050 carbon neutrality objective and a legal obligation arises in the relevant jurisdiction.
+ArcelorMittal acknowledges that CGUs and GCGUs applying the BF-BOF route in jurisdictions not yet subject to a net zero legal obligation will apply decarbonization at a lower pace, as a result of which the future estimated decarbonization cost for such operations is reflected through an additional risk premium embedded in discount rates until they are able to accelerate their decarbonization strategy to meet the 2050 net zero objective and a legal obligation arises in the relevant jurisdiction.

 The assumptions used in the value in use calculations are inherently uncertain and require management judgment as described in note 1.3.
 The Company’s process includes specific consideration given to the most recent short, medium and long-term price forecasts and discount rates consistent with external information, expected production and shipment volumes and updated development plans, operating costs and capital expenditure plans.
-2024 was characterized by weak demand in particular in Europe.
-The impact was exacerbated by high exports from China and excess production relative to demand resulted in very low domestic steel spreads.
-Whilst near-term demand remains subdued, inventory levels are low, especially in Europe; the Company expects however that restocking activity will supplement real demand improvement in time.
+In 2025, heightened uncertainty, particularly trade-related, negatively impacted the global economy and steel market.
+However, despite subdued growth in real steel demand in core developed markets, steel prices were supported by improved trade protection, most notably in the U.S., followed by the EU toward the end of the year.
+The Company forecasts steel demand to increase in 2026 subject to macroeconomic uncertainties and improved outlook in Europe in connection with the combined effect of CBAM and tariff rate quota mechanism strengthening throughout the year.

 Management estimates discount rates using pre-tax rates that reflect current market rates for investments of similar risk.
 The rate for each CGU, including beta, cost of debt and capital structure was estimated from the weighted average cost of capital of producers, which operate a portfolio of assets similar to those of the Company’s assets and CGU specific country risk premiums were applied.
-Prior to January 1, 2024, the Company’s goodwill impairment testing was performed on the basis of five operating and reportable segments (see notes 5.1. and 3.1).
-The weighted average pre-tax discount rates used in connection with the historical goodwill impairment testing in 2023 and based on the revised operating and reportable segments, GCGUs and CGUs to which goodwill is allocated in 2024 are set forth below:
+The weighted average pre-tax discount rates used in connection with the historical goodwill impairment testing in 2025 and 2024 are set forth below:

 Once recognized, impairment losses for goodwill are not reversed.

-There were no impairment charges recognized with respect to goodwill following the Company’s impairment tests as of October 1, 2024 and October 1, 2023.
-In 2023, in connection with the sale of ArcelorMittal Temirtau, the Company recognized a 194 impairment loss relating to a portion of the former ACIS segment goodwill allocated to the disposal group in proportion of the total sale consideration to the recoverable amount of the remaining former ACIS operations in Ukraine and South Africa.
-The total value in use calculated for all GCGUs increased overall in 2024 as compared to 2023 primarily as a result of higher cash flow projections in North America.
+There were no impairment charges recognized with respect to goodwill following the Company’s impairment tests as of October 1, 2025 and October 1, 2024.
+The total value in use calculated for all GCGUs increased overall in 2025 as compared to 2024 primarily as a result of higher cash flow projections in Europe due to above-mentioned improved outlook following CBAM and tariff rate quota implementation.

-The following changes in key assumptions in projected earnings in every year of initial 5-year period and perpetuity of AMSA’s and AMKR’s operations, assuming unchanged values for the other assumptions, would cause the recoverable amount to equal the carrying amount:
+The following changes in key assumptions in projected earnings in every year of the initial 5-year period and perpetuity of the Brazil segment and AMKR operations, assuming unchanged values for the other assumptions, would cause the recoverable amount to equal the carrying amount:

 Impairment test of property, plant and equipment and intangibles (excluding goodwill)